188.8.131.52 Sustainability of work & DSP

 The following explanations and examples are given in relation to people subject to the 15 hour rule.
 The following also applies to people subject to the 30 hour rule.

-Explanation: A person with a stable permanent condition characterised by infrequent or brief episodes who is able to work 15 hours (30 hours) or more per week for a period of 26 weeks would be ineligible for DSP, but may qualify for JSP or another appropriate payment.
+Explanation: A person with a stable medical condition characterised by infrequent or brief episodes who is able to work 15 hours (30 hours) or more per week for a period of 26 weeks would be ineligible for DSP, but may qualify for JSP or another appropriate payment.

-Explanation: A person with a permanent condition characterised by severe and frequent episodes who is unable to work 15 hours (30 hours) per week for a period of 26 weeks without significant work absences may be eligible for DSP.
+Explanation: A person with a medical condition characterised by severe and frequent episodes who is unable to work 15 hours (30 hours) per week for a period of 26 weeks without significant work absences may be eligible for DSP.